 Plans for an X-Force spin-off movie were once announced by Ryan Reynolds, but, since the Disney/Fox merger, the Merc with a Mouth will apparently make his MCU debut with a direct third installment.
 Free Guy and The Adam Project helmer Shawn Levy has been hired to direct and Rhett Reese and Paul Wernick are returning to write Deadpool 3, which promises to be R-rated,

 As for what is going on with Sony’s mouthful of a Spider-Man universe, fellow arachnoid superhero Spider-Woman may soon be getting her own movie.
 Olivia Wilde has been tapped to direct the currently untitled female-centric project, but there is no word on which specific iteration of the character (Jessica Drew?
 Gwen Stacy?) it will focus on at the moment.

 Madame Web (TBA)

-Untitled Bloodshot Sequel (TBA)
+Bloodshot 2 (TBA)

 Green Hornet And Kato (TBA)

 Hollywood first adapted The Green Hornet, originally a radio play, for the big screen as a Seth Rogen-led comedy in 2011.
-Universal Pictures and Amasia Entertainment have reportedly teamed-up for a David Koepp-penned reboot called Green Hornet and Kato (highly skilled chauffeur and sidekick), which may give it a chance to be a little more earnest.
+Universal Pictures and Amasia Entertainment have reportedly teamed-up for a David Koepp-penned reboot called Green Hornet and Kato (his highly skilled chauffeur and sidekick), which may give it a chance to be a little more earnest.

 One-Punch Man (TBA)